It’s a fine line: Dear movie directors, please stop casting Harry Styles

 Here’s the thing: Nolan used Styles in a very finite way.
 The actor was given very little dialogue, and the bulk of his scenes relied on the visual tension of the situation, rather than his ability to emote.
 In an interview with The Journal.ie, Styles admitted he had trouble making the leap from stage to screen.

-“The only way that I think might is just not being really uncomfortable in front of the camera,” the singer explained.
+“The only way that I think [being in One Direction] might [have prepared me for acting] is just not being really uncomfortable in front of the camera,” the singer explained.
 “But in terms of the crossover I think they’re almost opposite.
 In terms of the music you’re trying to put so much of yourself in, and it’s so personal.
 With this you’re trying to remove being yourself from it.”

 Styles sung the praises of his director at the Dunkirk premiere, but he told reporters that he didn’t plan on pursuing an acting career.
 “I feel very lucky to be a part of Dunkirk . . .
 I’d do this one again but it may be one and done . . .
 I’d do this one again,” he stated.
 “I really enjoyed this.
 I’ve peaked too soon!
 There’s nowhere to go.”